bright/new-www/content/blog/exposed-rsql-search-implementation.md

 *What we did here?* We (once again) created Ktor's plugin for registering the routing here.
 On the `/` endpoint we are going to respond with ALL of the objects in the `Person` table.

-but we need to register it in the application:
+However we need to register it in the application:

 Application.kt